There are thousands of B2B sales books out there. It seems everyone’s writing sales books, and not all sales books are going to help you.

 “More than anything, sales is about people.
 Beyond tactics or methods for closing a sale, understanding human relationships is at the heart of great sales.
 For me, How To Win Friends and Influence People from Dale Carnegie is a must-read for anyone serious about selling.
 Especially on commission, we tend to view sales as a numbers game.
 But the more you empathize and understand basic human needs and desires, the far better chance you’ll have of doing ethical sales in a sustainable way.”

 Recommended by: Ross Palmer, Digital Marketing Manager at Lab Society

 “It might sound like a cliche but the best sales book I’ve ever read was Dale Carnegie’s “How To Win Friends & Influence People.”
-In his book, Carnegie doesn’t talk about any fancy sales tactics.
+In his book, Carnegie doesn’t talk about sales development.
 What he does talk about are relationship-building and life skills.
 People want to be treated with kindness, consideration, and respect.
 Instead of focusing on what YOU want to sell to your prospect, demonstrate to your prospect that you are genuinely interested in them, their problems and concerns.